South 7 Haciendas

 The Haciendas has its own homeowner association that is separate from SHHA.

 These covenants, as presented on the Sandia Heights Homeowners Association's (SHHA's) website, or distributed by SHHA, are solely for the user's convenience, and might not be the official recorded covenants filed with Bernalillo County.
 There might be changes, updates, and amendments to the attached covenants that an individual Unit has made and recorded with the County but has not provided to SHHA.
 SHHA accepts no responsibility for any omissions, updates, or errors made in typing and formatting the covenants for use on its website or for other distribution.
 In the event of any dispute, the covenants formally filed with Bernalillo County will be the final authority.

-DECLARATION OF COVENANTS, CONDITIONS
+DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS

 FOR SANDIA HACIENDAS SUBDIVISION, UNIT 2

 This Declaration of Covenants, Conditions, Reservations and Restrictions is made this 1st day of September, 1994, by SUNSHINE CONSTRUCTION, INC., a New Mexico Corporation ("Developer")

 WHEREAS, Developer is the owner of the property described in Article II of this Declaration situated in Bernalillo County, State of New Mexico; and

 WHEREAS, Developer has established a general plan for the improvement and development of the property and desires to provide for the preservation of the values and amenities of the property by subjecting the property to the covenants, conditions, reservations, restrictions and easements hereinafter set forth, each and all of which is and are for the benefit of the property and each owner of the property or any part thereof, and each successor in interest to Developer and any such owner.